DWDP: Distributed Weight Data Parallelism for High-Performance LLM Inference on NVL72: Methodology Overview

 At runtime, \methodname{} overlaps the asynchronous prefetch of the missing remote experts for layer $l+1$ with the MoE block of layer $l$ and the attention block of layer $l+1$.
 Together, these two blocks provide the compute window for hiding remote weight prefetch.
 Before executing the MoE block of layer $l+1$, the rank waits until all remote experts have arrived.
 After the layer finishes, the prefetched remote experts are released.
 To sustain this pipeline across layers, \methodname{} uses double buffering for prefetching.

-To eliminate collective inter-rank synchronization during inference, \methodname{} avoids NCCL-based~\citep{nccl} collective communication for remote weight gathering, such as all-gather.
-Beyond their synchronization semantics, NCCL-based transfers also consume Streaming Multiprocessor (SM) resources and can therefore interfere with computation.
+To eliminate inter-rank synchronization during inference, \methodname{} avoids NCCL-based collectives~\citep{nccl}, such as all-gather, for remote weight gathering, as these operations synchronize ranks.
 Instead, each rank pulls remote experts from peer GPUs via copy-engine-based \texttt{cudaMemcpyAsync}, which does not occupy SM resources.
 The transfers are issued as serial peer-to-peer pulls, which avoid introducing synchronization across ranks.
 As a result, each rank can execute inference independently without waiting for other ranks once the required experts for a layer have arrived.
 From the perspective of disaggregated serving~\citep{distserve,splitwise,mooncake}, each rank remains an independent inference worker that can receive requests and return responses independently.

 Beyond enabling fully asynchronous inference, DWDP also provides greater flexibility in expert placement.
 Because each rank only needs to fetch the weights of one layer before executing its MoE block, DWDP does not require the number of experts to be exactly divisible by the DWDP group size, nor does it require a perfectly disjoint expert partition across ranks.
 Instead, ranks may be configured with the same number of local experts while allowing redundant expert placement when necessary, for example, to support group sizes that do not evenly divide the number of experts.
 This weak placement constraint enables resource provisioning at single-rank granularity.
 When memory permits, the same redundancy can also reduce remote prefetch overhead by increasing the number of local experts on each rank.